Banned UK reporter Luke Harding back in Moscow

 Authorities refused permission to re-enter the country citing administrative problems linked to his accreditation.

 The move was condemned by the British government.

 Moscow's foreign ministry had said he had broken media rules but could be re-admitted to the country.

 Mr Harding told news agency AFP on Sunday that he was back in Moscow in an email.
 The Foreign Press Association said he returned on Saturday with a new visa and his accreditation was ready.

-Last weekend, a Guardian article reported that Mr Harding was stopped from re-entering Russia and sent back to the UK.'Not plausible'
+Last weekend, a Guardian article reported that Mr Harding was stopped from re-entering Russia and sent back to the UK.